nuinvtnu/CBiLSuccSite/README.md

-# CBiLSuccSite

-CBiLSuccSite: A Hybrid Deep Learning Model for Succinylation Sites Prediction.

-In an attempt to thoroughly understand and improve the efficiency of predicting protein succinylation sites, we propose a hybrid deep learning model called CBiLSuccSite, which combines Convolutional Neural Networks (CNN) and Bidirectional Long Short-Term Memory (Bi-LSTM) networks.
-Our model leverages word embedding features of proteins, enabling it to capture complex patterns and dependencies in protein sequences.
-Unlike previous models, our approach does not require manual feature extraction; instead, we use a word embedding layer to automatically discover the features of protein language.
+# CBiLSuccSite: An efficient model for predicting protein succinylation sites.
+With the aim of comprehensively studying and improving the prediction performance, we propose a prediction model, called **CBiLSuccSite**, for predicting protein succinylation sites.
 # Requirement
 - Google Colab Pro
 - Keras